Good Lady Ducayne

 The eyes that looked at him out of the face were almost as bright as the diamonds--the only living feature in that narrow parchment mask.
 He had seen terrible faces in the hospital--faces on which disease had set dreadful marks--but he had never seen a face that impressed him so painfully as this withered countenance, with its indescribable horror of death outlived, a face that should have been hidden under a coffin- lid years and years ago.

 The Italian physician was standing on the other side of the fireplace, smoking a cigarette, and looking down at the little old woman brooding over the hearth as if he were proud of her.

-'You are a medical man, I understand, Mr Stafford.'
-'I am a qualified practitioner, but I have not begun to practise.'
+'You are a medical man, I understand, Mr. Stafford.'
+'I am a qualified practitioner, but I have not begun to practice.'

 'You have begun upon my companion, she tells me.'